devhausleipzigacademy/camp8-final-project/README.md

 ### API-ENDPOINTS:
 #### updateListName.ts

-...method: PATCH
+   method: PATCH

-...must receive:
+   must receive:
       id: [id of the list as string]
       newName: [the newName as string] via requestBody.

-...will return smth. like this if successfull:
+   will return smth. like this if successfull:

 [
   "data updated: ",